List of Phineas and Ferb characters: Candace Flynn

-Candace is best friends with Stacy Hirano, and is also friends with Vanessa Doofenshmirtz, the daughter of Perry's nemesis, Dr. Heinz Doofenshmirtz.
+Candace is best friends with Stacy Hirano, and is also good friends with Vanessa Doofenshmirtz, the daughter of Perry's nemesis, Dr. Heinz Doofenshmirtz, the main antagonist in the series.
 Candace and her family appear unaware that their pet platypus Perry, portrayed as a secret agent, fights Dr. Doofenshmirtz.
 Candace also appears unaware that Perry's battles with Dr. Doofenshmirtz often cause of the disappearance of Phineas and Ferb's inventions.
 Her character has appeared in Dr. Doofenshmirtz's lair on a number of occasions, but never seems to know where Perry goes everyday.
 Vanessa's character knows Perry personally, and seems unaware of the fact that Candace is part of Perry's host family.
 The friendship between Candace and Vanessa's characters is based on their ongoing failed attempts to prove something about a family member to their mothers.

 Candace has an obvious crush on Jeremy Johnson, but for a long time, she is oblivious to the fact that he likes her back.
 The series portrays Candace as unphotogenic and self-conscious of what Jeremy would think if he saw the many photos of her posing awkwardly or with embarrassing facial expressions.

 The depth of Candace has received positive critical acclaim and appears in other media such as video games.
-Common Sense Media rated Candace as the 10th worst TV role model, claiming that "her primary motivations are pleasing her boyfriend and getting her brothers in trouble" and she was "a screechy, whiny stereotype of a girl", which could reinforce gender stereotypes.
+Common Sense Media rated Candace as the 10th worst TV role model, claiming that "her primary motivations are pleasing her boyfriend and getting her brothers in trouble" and she was "a very screechy, whiny stereotype of a girl", which could reinforce gender stereotypes a lot.

 In "Phineas and Ferb's Quantum Boogaloo", it is revealed that Candace will have three children in the future: Xavier, Fred and Amanda, with Xavier and Fred behaving similarly to Phineas and Ferb, while Amanda takes after Candace.

 Candace appears in the film Candace Against the Universe, when Phineas goes to great lengths to rescue her from an alien race that kidnaps her to save their planet.

 Perry the Platypus

 Perry the Platypus (vocal effects by Dee Bradley Baker), a.k.a.
 Agent P, is Phineas and Ferb's pet platypus and first appeared along with a large portion of the main cast in the pilot episode "Rollercoaster."
 Perry is featured as the star of the B-Plot for all but one episode of the series alongside his arch-nemesis Dr. Heinz Doofenshmirtz.
 He is a primarily silent character, with the only noises being the occasional rattling of his bill.
-Toward the beginning and end of most episodes, a character, often Phineas, can be found addressing Perry's absence with “Where’s Perry?” and “Oh, there you are, Perry,” respectively, which are also both titles of episodes.
+Toward the beginning and end of most episodes, a character, often Phineas, can be found addressing Perry's absence with "Where's Perry?" and "Oh, there you are, Perry.", respectively, which are also both titles of episodes.

 In Phineas and Ferb the Movie: Across the 2nd Dimension, an alternate reality (yet more evil and ruthless) version of Perry (known as Platyborg) appears.
 Platyborg would later return in the episode sequel, Tales from the Resistance: Back to the 2nd Dimension.